appserver-io/appserver/_docs/webserver.md

 The Webserver is build and configured like any other server component using our [multithreaded server framework](<https://github.com/appserver-io/server>).
-Let's have a look at the main configuration of the server component itselfe.
+Let's have a look at the main configuration of the server component itself.

 ```xml
 <server